Warming Up Before Running: The Coach’s Guide for Aussie Runners

 PhaseEasy Run Warm-Up (10–12 mins)Interval Session Warm-Up (15–20 mins)

-1. General Movement5-7 mins easy jog7-10 mins easy jog, including some skipping drills
+1. General Movement5–7 mins easy jog (conversational)7–10 mins easy jog including light skipping

 How to Adjust Your Warm-Up for Aussie Weather